SuneHansenn/JustEatCase/README.md

 To answer the questions the following method was applied:
 1. Upload csv data to local PostgrSQL DB
-2. Ask relevant question to delimit the problem and find relevant queries
+2. Ask relevant question to delimit the problem and find relevant
+3. Query the table from the database